alexlnkp/weatherscript/README.md

 [![C/C++ CI](https://github.com/alexlnkp/weatherscript/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/alexlnkp/weatherscript/actions/workflows/c-cpp.yml)
+# WeatherScript
-# WeatherScript - utility made for easy and fast yield of weather report for the area
+Utility made for easy and fast yield of weather report for the area.

 It uses a fantastic website called [**wttr.in**](https://wttr.in) for the weather report itself

 A [**JSON library**](https://github.com/nlohmann/json) is made by [@nlohmann](https://github.com/nlohmann)!

 The program is based off a python script by [@SolDoesTech](https://github.com/SolDoesTech), [SolDoesTech/HyprV/waybar/scripts/waybar-wttr.py](https://github.com/SolDoesTech/HyprV4/blob/c81cf650443d680bf7a589de6128d01020dd1bc6/HyprV/waybar/scripts/waybar-wttr.py)

+### Why
+This small program is made for people who want to check the weather, above all things.
+This might include checking the weather by displaying it in the Waybar or anything like that, too!

 ### Note